Al-un/learn-nuxt-ts/README.md

 > Because [_non-null assertion operator_](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-2-0.html#non-null-assertion-operator)
 > is used, `this.polls` and `this.votes` cannot be left undefined.
 In a
-> pure TypeScript program, they would need to be initialised in the `constructor()`.
+> pure TypeScript program, they would need to be initialized in the `constructor()`.
 > The usage of `created()` over `mounted()` is simple: When `mounted()` is called,
 > HTML template is compiled but at this stage, both `this.polls` and `this.votes`
 > are still undefined.
 Consequently, they need to be defined earlier.
 To